mars-college/mars.college/_pages/study.md

 ---
 layout: default
 title: Study groups at Mars College
-description: Academic life on Mars revolves around a collection of study groups, ranging from those learning about technology (e.g. AI, VR/XR, telepresence), to those focused on life skills (e.g. culinary arts, vanlife, fitness, work-remote), to those dedicated to art and creativity (e.g. music, dance, crafts).
+description: Activities on Mars organize around a collection of Study Groups.
 ---